Join Queries

 Apache Cloudberry supports the following types of joins:

-returns the intersection of rows from both tables that satisfy the join condition.
+INNER JOIN returns the intersection of rows from both tables that satisfy the join condition.
 In other words, it returns only the rows with matching values in both tables.
-If INNER
+If INNER is omitted before JOIN, it defaults to INNER JOIN.

 SELECT *